Inverting cosmic ray propagation by Convolutional Neural Networks: Introduction

-In last decades, ML methods such as Support Vector Machines~\cite{BOSER,VAPNIK} and Boosted Decision Trees (BDTs)~\cite{Friedman,Ridgeway,Chen_2016} show good performance in classification and regression problems.
-In high energy particle experiments, BDTs are more popular because BDTs are an interpretable model which one can explain the performance of BDTs by examining the input variable distributions such as invariant mass, transverse momentum, and so on\cite{Guest:2018yhq}.
-More recently, neural-network learning becomes a leading tool in every fields because neural network can provide more flexible and various architectures to get hidden information from data.
-Dense neural networks (DNNs) use several layers which consist of many neurons to learn the principle component in the data.
-Convolutional neural networks (CNNs) is better than DNNs in handling the correlated information in the pixelwise or multi-one-dimensional data.
-In addition, graph neural networks~\cite{DBLP:journals/corr/abs-1812-08434} can build classification rule or regression prediction from point data without a fixed shape.
+In recent decades, ML methods such as support vector machines~\cite{BOSER,VAPNIK} and boosted decision trees (BDTs)~\cite{Friedman,Ridgeway,Chen_2016} show good performance in classification and regression problems.
+In high-energy particle experiments, BDTs are more popular than support vector models because they are an interpretable model.
+The performance of BDTs can be examined from input variable distributions such as invariant mass and transverse momentum\cite{Guest:2018yhq}.
+More recently, neural network learning has become a leading tool in every field because a neural network can provide a more flexible variety of architectures to obtain hidden information from data.
+Dense neural networks (DNNs) use several layers consisting of many neurons to learn the principle components in the data.
+Convolutional neural networks (CNNs) are better than DNNs in handling the correlated information of pixelwise or multiple one-dimensional data.
+In addition, graph neural networks~\cite{DBLP:journals/corr/abs-1812-08434} can build classification rules or regression predictions from point data without a fixed shape.
 Furthermore, recurrent neural networks and long short-term memory networks~\cite{DBLP:journals/corr/abs-1808-03314} aim to cope with time sequence problems.
-A very recent developing architecture called Transformer~\cite{Polosukhin}, shows powerful performance in many problems, for instance, a precise identification of top jets~\cite{Fenton:2020woz}.
-In this work, we adopt the CNN architecture to invert the CR propagation through taking the CR spectra and model parameters as inputs and outputs of the network, respectively.
-The CNN uses the convolution operation and multiple network with a non-polynomial activation function, and is thus a well-designed tool to deal with not only the correlations between the CR spectra (different elements and different energy bins) but also the high-dimensional inverse-propagation problem.
+A recently developed architecture called Transformer~\cite{Polosukhin}, shows powerful performance in many problems, for instance, the precise identification of top jets~\cite{Fenton:2020woz}.
+In this work, we adopt a CNN architecture to invert the CR propagation by taking CR spectra and model parameters as inputs and outputs of the network, respectively.
+A CNN uses a convolution operation and multiple networks with a non-polynomial activation function and is thus a well-designed tool to address not only the correlations between CR spectra (different elements and different energy bins) but also the high-dimensional inverse-propagation problem.